ajitagupta/book-library-crud-api/README.md

 To simulate the real world, we separate databases with respect to a user's profile inside `application-dev.properties` and `application-qa.properties`, place and link them to GitHub (or *Cloud*, which is where the name Spring Cloud comes from), using `spring.cloud.config.server.git.uri=https://github.com/ajitagupta/book-library-crud-api`.

-We add database dependencies inside `pom.xml`.
+We add database and Spring Cloud dependencies inside `pom.xml`.

 We set the active profile of Config Client to `spring.profiles.active=dev`.